Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ### Training
-- In contrast to offline Machine Learning models, this model trains as data ingest sequentially.
+- Unlike offline Machine Learning models, this model trains and ingest the sequentially and learn from it.
--

 > [!TIP]